Menu

 4. Reporting

 Reporting is a vital tool when trying to improve your SEO and website.
 Analysing your report data will allow you to see how many people are viewing your website, their demographics, where they have been on your website and at what point they left your website.
-This will allow you to optimise your website and marketing campaigns to gain more conversions.
+This will allow you to optimize your website and marketing campaigns to gain more conversions.
 If you’re not undertaking frequent reporting, you could be targeting the wrong demographics and be missing out on potential sales.
 Reporting tools you need to be using for your WordPress website are

 5. Backups